andrewbenington/OpenHome/README.md

 ## Current Support

 Development is ongoing.
-While I do my best to make conversion of Pokemon to/from the OpenHome format lossless, there are sometimes mistakes that I continuously find and fix.
+While OpenHome does its best to convert Pokemon between formats losslessly, there are sometimes mistakes.
 It's always a good idea to back up your save files.
+If you come across a bug, create an [issue](https://github.com/andrewbenington/OpenHome/issues) to bring it to my attention.

+All PKM formats from Generations I-IX are currently supported, including from Pokémon Colosseum and Pokémon XD.
+All game save files from Generations I-VI (Red/Blue through OmegaRuby/AlphaSapphire) are supported, except for the Japanese versions of Pokémon Red/Green/Blue/Yellow.
+Support for Generation VII (3DS) is coming soon.

 ### Supported PKM import formats